redteamdevs/instagrm-report-tool/README.md

 contact developer: https://t.me/pysmart

-automated tool for sending bulk reports to instagram users
+automated tool for sending bulk reports to instagram users with scraping feature also